Glasgow-ICG/open-optical-gating/README.md

 The following instructions provide a guide of how to operate the Raspberry Pi timing box (AsclePius) and perform various tests.
 Prior to this please ensure that AsclePius has been set up correctly to control the microscope.

 Currently AsclePius can be operated in 5V BNC Only mode and Glasgow SPIM mode.
 Whilst in 5V BNC Only mode AsclePius sends a trigger signal through pin 22 when an image capture should be performed
-Whilst in Glasgow SPIM mode AsclePius controls the laser, fluorescence camera and movement stages separately.
+Whilst in Glasgow SPIM mode AsclePius controls the laser and fluorescence camera separately.

 For all programs, please ensure that you are using Python 3 as they have not been tested on Python 2.